Here is what to plan during a gender change. Young people who start before they are adults may have some other things.

 The internet has been a big part of the history of our community.
 It gives us an easy way to get and share information.
 Still, you must think about your online safety.
 Some of us have had problems from things we said or did online.

 Self-acceptance is the hardest part of transition.
 It is the first thing you must work on.
 Many people find therapy can help them with their hopes and fears.
 It can help you see how important this is to you.
 Many people have wrong ideas about transition at first.
 Therapy can help you with the good and bad parts of a gender change.
 You are going to feel hurt sometimes as you transition.
 You must have a way to deal with this.
 You may also need to work out how your faith fits with your feelings.

 Coming out to family and friends is different for each of us.
 You must think very hard about when and how to tell people about how you feel.
 For young people who live at home or who get money help from their families, coming out is the biggest step in your transition.
 You must plan very well.
-For older women, it is also important.
+For older people, it is also important.
 If you are married or in a serious relationship, you owe it to your partner to let them know how you feel.
 You may lose them because of this.
 Some of us do, but not all of us.
 It is not fair to keep something like this from them, since it can change their lives almost as much as yours.
 Talk with your therapist about your family issues.